Languages Supported

 TelemetryOS devices run a version-controlled Chrome browser managed by the platform.
 This ensures:

-• Consistent behavior across all devices in your fleet
+• Consistent behavior across all devices in the fleet

 • Modern web standards with up-to-date ECMAScript, CSS, and HTML support